dhsearl/movie-sagas-master/README.md

   * CREATE TABLE instructions included for `movies`,`genres`, and junction `movies_genres`
 4. run `npm run server` to start the server
 5. then run `npm run client` to start the client.
 React will open up a browser when the project loads.

-## Usage
-Main gallery lets you filter by rating or genre.
-Movie details page lets you see description, genres and change ratings.
-Movie edit page lets you edit title, description, add/remove genres, and update ratings.

 ## Built With